 This means that the market expects Apple to grow much more than Samsung.
 In fact, Samsung doesn't need to grow more than its competitors at all, as it's cheaper than virtually any other comparable company with a Value Rank of 98.

 Does that make sense to you?
-Not to me.
+Not to Obermatt's CEO, Dr. Hermann J. Stern.
 Apple is already very big and not as exciting anymore.
-After the sugar rush of the iPhone launch - which was more than a decade ago - Apple didn't introduce other really exciting products to market. ...in my opinion.
+After the sugar rush of the iPhone launch - which was more than a decade ago - Apple didn't introduce other really exciting products to market. ...in his opinion.
 Apple might grow a bit more than Samsung, but certainly not as much as the Value Rank suggests.
-That's how I personally assess the future.
+That's how Dr. Stern personally assesses the future.
 You can form your own opinion and come to a different conclusion.

 For example, you could argue that Apple has much better security technology than other competitors in the market.
 And if you look at the Value Rank of 32, it means that Apple only needs to outperform 68% of its competitors.
 The decision would then be a simple one for you: you buy Apple shares!